justin-napolitano/silence_receiver/index.md

   - hum silencer script
   - Realtek ALC257 Linux audio
 seoOptimized: true
+topicFamily: devtools
+topicFamilyConfidence: 0.95
+topicFamilyNotes: >-
+  The post is focused on configuring and troubleshooting a Linux audio environment on a ThinkPad, specifically ALSA setup and custom scripts for audio hum suppression — a topic closely aligned with development environment configuration and tooling.
+It covers shell scripting, hardware configuration, and Linux system details, fitting the 'Devtools' category best.
 ---

 # AirPlay and Spotify Connect on ThinkPad with ALSA Only: A Technical Reference